kwur/new-kwur-site/_posts/2010-12-27-some-2010-favorites.md

   </p>

   <p>
-    <strong>The (Royal) Baths &#8211; Litanies LP [Woodist]</strong>
+    <strong>The (Royal) Baths – Litanies LP [Woodist]</strong>
   </p>

   <p>
     This is dark, brooding, sexy, psychedelica at its best.
 Debut album featuring Jigmae Baer (ex-Oh Sees, The Perverts) and Jeremy Cox both of the under-rated Tea Elles.
-There are far too many San Francisco bands on this list, so please start with this one&#8230;
+There are far too many San Francisco bands on this list, so please start with this one…
   </p>

   <p>
-    <strong>Big Blood &#8211; Dead Songs LP [Time Lag]</strong>
+    <strong>Big Blood – Dead Songs LP [Time Lag]</strong>
   </p>

   <p>
     Excellent husband/wife folk psych duo from Maine.
 Plus, they give away a ton (all?) of their music on the <a href="http://freemusicarchive.org/music/Big_Blood/">Free Music Archive</a>, so you really have no reason not to check them out.
-If you're into the more drone-y side of things see "Dark Country Magic," which just came out&#8230;
+If you're into the more drone-y side of things see "Dark Country Magic," which just came out…
   </p>

   <p>
-    &nbsp;

   </p>

   <p>